 During the Christmas season, every character on It’s A Small World undergoes a holiday transformation.
 From complete outfit changes to simple seasonal updates, the charming miniature diplomats are a delight to experience.

-In the center of the princesses’ home village sits the beautiful carousel.
+In the center of the princess’s home village sits the beautiful Prince Charming Regal Carousel.
 Evoking many fond childhood memories and creating new ones for the upcoming generation, the carousel remains a steadfast symbol of amusement parks.
 Surrounded by hundreds of poinsettia plants, the carousel’s horses travel around and around a sea of crimson.

 Throughout Disney World, thousands of poinsettias bring the Magic Kingdom Christmas holiday decorations to life.
 If you are visiting from the frozen northern states, the beautiful, planted directly in the ground, poinsettias take on magical appeal all their own.